tf2pickup-pl/docs.tf2pickup.pl/docs/discord-server-setup.md

   - `#admins` - private admin discussion channel,
   - `#Admin` (voice channel) - private admin discussion voice channel.

+Additionally there is an empty `tf2pickup.org support` category for admin requests from the Ticket

 ## Bot setup

 A crucial part of the server configuration are bots.
 These cannot be bundled with the server template and their settings and permissions has to be set separately by a Discord server owner.

 The bots described in this guide are:

-- AltDentifier - used for checking potential alt accounts and user verification,
+- [AltDentifier](https://altdentifier.com/?lang=en) - used for checking potential alt accounts and user verification,
-- Carl-bot - general purpose bot, used mostly for reaction roles and moderation,
+- [Carl-bot](https://carl.gg/) - general purpose bot, used mostly for reaction roles and moderation,
-- Streamcord - creates a stream feed of Discord users streaming at the moment, it also adds a live role,
+- [Streamcord](https://streamcord.io/twitch/) - creates a stream feed of Discord users streaming at the moment, it also adds a live role,
-- Statbot - gathers statistics about the server usage,
+- [Statbot](https://statbot.net/) - gathers statistics about the server usage,
-- payload-neo - generates a lot of cool stuff TF2 related such us Steam connect strings into Steam URI (clickable connects) and more,
+- [payload-neo](https://payload.tf/) - generates a lot of cool stuff TF2 related such us Steam connect strings into Steam URI (clickable connects) and more,
-- Ticket Tool - lets you talk about the incidents happening on the pickups in a private and professional manner.
+- [Ticket Tool](https://tickettool.xyz/) - lets you talk about the incidents happening on the pickups in a private and professional manner.

 ### AltDentifier